 Pay the company’s bills on time

-It might be tempting to hold off on making a monthly utility payment and instead waiting a bit until there's more working capital in the company's bank account.
-Not only is making timely payments a solid business strategy to maintain good relationships, but this will also help lower a business credit score.
+It might be tempting to hold off on making a monthly utility payment and instead waiting a bit until there’s more working capital in the company’s bank account.
+Not only is making timely payments a solid business strategy for maintaining good relationships, but this will also help lower a business credit score.
 As noted by FICO, the most important thing a lender wants to know about a company is its ability to pay past credit accounts on time, as this accounts for 35 percent of a FICO credit score.
 One or two late payments will not necessarily devastate a score, as an otherwise solid credit picture can usually overcome this problem.

 However, it should be noted that paying on time is no guarantee that a small business will have a perfect credit score either, since this is only one of several different aspects used in the calculation, along with amounts owed, length of credit history, credit mix in use and new credit.